subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 ---
-title: Step 2: Deriving owners and tokens
+title: "Step 2: Owners & tokens"
 description: >-
-  Creating entities for NFTs and tokens from Transfers data
+  Deriving entities for NFTs and their owners
 sidebar_position: 20
 ---